Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 OPERATIONS AND MAINTENANCE

-1. Continue to work through the historical problem of the process control fiber communication network (SCADA) lack of reliability and limited records.
-A couple vendors have been onsite to address system failures and restore the network but did not address the root problem of overall network reliability and documentation.
-General Control Systems has been selected to conduct a complete network review, document current SCADA Network arrangement, and provide a proposal to increase overall network.
+1. Continued to work through the historical problem of the process control fiber communication network (SCADA) lack of reliability and limited records.
+General Control Systems has completed a complete network review and produced a network diagram documenting the current SCADA Network arrangement, awaiting a proposal to upgrade current network switches to establish a virtual ring bus and isolate the Wi-Fi network from the controls network.

 GRANTS & LOANS

-NBT Bank Purchased a 1-year BAN in the amount of $1,256,945 at 4.25%, being offered by the City of Gloversville on behalf of GJJWTF to fund the Slope Stabilization Project.
+NBT Bank purchased a 285-day BAN in the amount of $1,120,000 at 3.65%, being offered by the City of Gloversville on behalf of GJJWTF to fund the Slope Stabilization Project prior to going out for Bond.

 COMPLIANCE MONITORING AND TESTING